 We think so.
 As much as it’s important to shout about our achievements, it’s equally crucial to highlight the campaigns that don’t do quite as well as hoped.
 From experience, clients like to know we’re transparent and honest, as not every online marketing campaign gets the results, we think it deserves.

 Over the last few years, we have incorporated several steps into our campaign strategy to help all campaigns stay on track – even if the odds aren’t in our favour.

-Shai Aharony, the MD of Reboot shares some insights as well!
+Shai Aharony, the MD of Reboot a digital PR agency, shares some insights as well!

 First and foremost, evaluate if your campaign had a strong angle to begin with.
 Take a moment to read through your campaign again and get someone who hasn’t seen it to review it.
 It sometimes help to print out your press release and scribble notes all over it, to get a clearer view of your campaign.
 Highlight your keyword/and or core angle – if you find it’s not clear enough, perhaps your angle was never concise from the beginning.
 This makes it harder for journalists to spot, when it should be easy and handed to them on a plate.

 These are all questions you should be reflecting upon.
 And where needed, switch it up.
 It could be that changing one element (however big or small) could be your saving grace!